privacyidea/privacyidea/doc/tokens/tokentypes/questionnaire.rst

    :width: 500

 This token is a challenge response token.
-During authentication the user gives the token PIN and a random question from the answered question is chosen.
-The user has to answer with the same answer he defined earlier.
+During authentication the user gives the token PIN before he is presented with a random question to which he defined the answer during the token rollout.

 .. note:: By default, no questions are defined, so the administrator has to setup those in "Config->Tokens->Questionnaire" before a questionnaire token can be rolled out successfully.